 Voting and Elections

 Absentee and Early Voting

-How do I make sure my vote is counted in the 2022 General Election?
+How do I make sure my vote is counted in an election?

 - If you choose to vote in person in your county, you will place your completed ballot in the vote-counting machine and view that it has been counted.

 - For those voters using an absentee ballot, you can track your ballot HERE.

 - If you mail your ballot back, but it still has not been received by Election Day, you still have the option to go to a polling place and cast a ballot.
 You will need to sign an affidavit canceling the mailed ballot you submitted.